Nj0be/HandBrake-SVT-AV1-PSY/README.md

+# HandBrake-SVT-AV1-SPY
-Modified Handbrake build to replace SVT-AV1 with SVT-AV1-PSY You can simply run patch.sh on linux to get the patched version of the HandBrake repository and afterwards you can build it using the commands on the HandBrake wiki.
+Modified Handbrake build to replace SVT-AV1 with SVT-AV1-PSY.\
+You can simply run ```patch.sh``` on linux to get the patched version of the HandBrake repository and afterwards you can build it using the commands listed on the HandBrake wiki.\
-I've copied and modified the GitHub Actions to generate executables for every platform.
-It works on linux, but more patches are needed.
-Help for testing on other platforms would be helpful, thanks.
+I've also copied and modified the GitHub Actions from the HandBrake repo to generate executables for every platform.
+It works on linux, but more patches for the GUI are needed.
+Help for testing on other platforms would be helpful.\
+A special thanks to ```https://github.com/vincejv/docker-handbrake``` that already includes multiple patches.